rajeshkumargit/cucumber-serenity-restassured/README.md

 # cucumber-serenity-restassured
 This is a Rest Assured BDD framework for AFC API test automation.
 Took the approach of BDD along with Rest Assured in order to ensure that the specifications are testable.
 When the features/scenarios are written in Gherkin and glued with step defnitions, it provideds an executable one source of truth.

 Chosen Cucumber for its rich implementation of the Behavior Driven Development model.
 Integration with Serenity provides both out of the box Rest-Assured methods and an Aggregate report to make sure that the framework is scalable.
 Rest-Assured as an API testing library provides wide array of choices for test developers with both groovy and java libraries.
 Choesn Java to build the framework.

 Currently framework lacks reusable custom base library and helper methods for better reusability.
 A couple utility/helper classes will serve the purpose by moving all the RestAssured setbaseURI,basePath,Headers, etc and the Response/JSON parsing by encapsulating in a helper class.
 Besides logger needs to be added.
-Currently only the request is logged.
+Currently only the request is logged in Console.
 Also the Serentiy report doesn't print the 'Rest Query' which needs to be investigated.

 # Run Instructions: